smalam119/smalam119/README.md

 ## About me

-- ✨ Creating iOS apps since 2016 using Swift
+- ✨ Creating iOS apps since 2016 using Swift.
-- 📚 I'm currently learning Deep Learning
+- 📚 I'm currently learning how to cook and studying Deep Learning.
-- 🎯 Goals: Write a book
+- 🎯 Goals: Writing a book on coding.
-- 🏄 Fun fact: Let's talk about life and philosophy
+- 🏄 Fun fact: I study philosophy a lot :p
 - 🍪 Side Hustle: Technical blog writer on Medium

 ## Some stats